 Where Did Megalondons Live and What Did They Eat?

 Fossilized teeth are far from rare and are found all over the world.
 It was likely the sharks preferred warmer regions, considering that their teeth have been found everywhere but Antarctica.
-Sharks produce teeth throughout their lives with new teeth coming in every two weeks.
-The number of teeth found on land and on the seafloor are not surprising and have become collector’s items.
+Sharks produce teeth throughout their lives, with new teeth coming in every two weeks.
+Given this, the number of teeth found on land and the seafloor is unsurprising and have become collector’s items.

 Scientists believe that megalodons could open their mouths to a span of 2.7 by 3.4 meters wide, the size and width of two adults standing next to one another.
 They had a total of 276 teeth with a bite force between 108,514 and 182,201 Newtons (For comparison, humans have a bite force of around 1,317 N).